 Editor's note: This month only – you can buy two of my favorite ebooks, The Creative Photographer and Square, for just $7 each!
 Limited time only – click the links to learn more.
 Thanks for reading, Andrew

-The question of whether to process photos in color or black and white (or even both) is an interesting topic of discussion.
-Anybody who uses a digital camera can easily create two or more versions of the same photo.
-This is a big change from the days of film photography because you no longer have to commit to one or the other when you create the initial photo.
+The question of whether to develop photos in color or black and white (or even both) is an interesting one.
+Any photographer who uses a digital camera can easily create two or more versions of the same photo.
+This is a big change from the days of film photography because you no longer have to commit to one or the other through your choice of film.

 With film, the main choices were between color negative, color slide or black and white negative film.
-The act of committing to either color or black and white helped you concentrate on finding subject and compositions that suited your choice.
+The act of committing to either color or black and white helped you concentrate on finding subjects and compositions that worked in that medium.

-With digital you just take the photo and decide afterwards.
-It helps if you are aware that you are going to convert a photo to black and white when you take it as you can concentrate on the elements that make interesting black and white images – light, texture, contrast and so on.
-But equally you can work in color and convert it afterwards.
+With digital you can take the photo and decide afterwards.
+But it’s more helpful to know in advance if you intend to work in black and white so that you can concentrate on the elements that make interesting black and white images – light, texture, contrast etc. But equally you can work in color and convert it afterwards.

-One advantage of this is that you can go back over old photos and pick out the ones that would work well in monochrome.
+One advantage of this is that you can go back over old photos and select the ones that would work well in black and white.

-But there are also times when you may be better served by deciding whether you’re going to work in color or black and white (or even a mix of the two) before you start a shoot, so you can commit to one style of seeing and composition.
+But there are also times when you may be better served by deciding whether you’re going to work in black and white or color (or even a mix of the two) before you start a shoot, so you can commit to one style of seeing and composition.

 The battle between color and black and white

-I have taken a color photo many times and only realized later that it would look good in black and white.
-I think it’s because my approach to composition is to look for strong shapes and textures and to simplify the composition – an approach that works well for both color and black and white photos.
+There have been many times when I’ve taken a color photo many times and realized later that it would look good in black and white.
+I think it’s because I look for strong shapes and textures and simplify the composition – something that works well in both color and black and white photos.

-I often find myself getting caught in a battle between black and white and color, moving between the two, often processing two versions of the same photo.
-This battle has always existed, but now we have the luxury of making the decision later in the photo making stage, after pressing the shutter button rather than before.
+I sometimes find myself getting caught in a battle between black and white and color, moving between the two, developing two versions of the same photo.
+This battle has always existed, but now we have the luxury of making the decision later in the photography process, after pressing the shutter button rather than before.